cliffeby/DuckpinV001/README.md

 a.
 Most SDCards purchased with a RPI come with Raspbian installed.
 Suggest that you update it first using the apt-get command above
 b.
 To install Remote Desktop - $ sudo apt-get install xrdp
 c.
 To get the RPI ip address - $ ifconfig
 d.
+To get RPI ip address when headless.
+Command prompt from another computer on the local network - ssh pi@raspberrypi.local
+e.
 To map a drive for using Remote Desktop Connection
 i.	$ sudo apt-get install samba samba-common-bin ii.	edit smb.config per https://www.youtube.com/watch?v=4P5nEH9zGDI
 ```